Getting Off Gas, Block by Block

 Compared with PG&E’s total service area, Alameda County has a disproportionately high number of failing Aldyl-A pipes, meaning that there are plenty of prospects for pruning gas lines.
 Alameda County’s first gas-to-electric push grew out of the EcoBlock—an urban design experiment hatched in 2005 at the University of California, Berkeley, to see how neighbors could accelerate sustainability by acting collectively.
 In 2020, EcoBlock researchers partnered with the City of Oakland to put their ideas into practice, soliciting residents who would nominate their blocks to be guinea pigs in exchange for free energy upgrades.

-EcoBlock project co-lead Therese Peffer, who directs UC Berkeley’s Center for the Built Environment, says they went with a cul-de-sac in Oakland’s Fruitvale district because PG&E saw its dead-end gas main as easy to cap without disrupting surrounding blocks.
+EcoBlock project co-lead Therese Peffer, an affiliate researcher for UC Berkeley’s Center for the Built Environment, says they went with a cul-de-sac in Oakland’s Fruitvale district because PG&E saw its dead-end gas main as easy to cap without disrupting surrounding blocks.
 Retiring a gas line also interested Oakland, which plans to get all city buildings off gas by 2040.
 And Peffer says the university team had a hunch that a cul-de-sac would be more socially cohesive, enhancing chances for getting everyone on board.

 Illustration shows a woman in white smiling and leaning back against a house